We went looking for the helpers and we found them — 530,000 and counting, to be exact.

-In the face of the COVID-19 pandemic, a global community of supporters is stepping up for the World Health Organization’s efforts to stop the spread.
+In response to the COVID-19 pandemic, a global community has rallied to support the United Nations — and the World Health Organization in particular — to stop the spread.

 Since its launch in March, the COVID-19 Solidarity Response Fund for WHO has raised nearly $225 million in donations from more than 530,000 people across the globe and more than 150 companies.